Miss Katherine George

 Signs and symptoms associated with impacted wisdom teeth include:

-Pain or swelling in your jaw or face
+pain or swelling in your jaw or face

-A bad taste in your mouth
+a bad taste in your mouth

-Bad breath
+bad breath

-Difficulty opening your mouth all the way
+difficulty opening your mouth all the way

-Headaches (radiated pain from the jaw)
+headaches (radiated pain from the jaw)

-At One Welbeck, our maxillofacial specialists can diagnose impacted teeth by examining your teeth and mouth, asking about your symptoms and taking X-rays of your jaw.
+At Welbeck, our maxillofacial specialists can diagnose impacted teeth by examining your teeth and mouth, asking about your symptoms and taking X-rays of your jaw.

 If symptomatic impacted wisdom teeth are not treated, they can negatively impact your oral health, which can lead to issues like: